-Learning how to say sorry to your partner is important in keeping a peaceful relationship.
+Learning how to make sincere apologies to your partner is important in keeping a peaceful relationship.
 With relationship comes vulnerability, and with vulnerability comes the opportunity of getting hurt.
-When you hurt a loved one, there are times when saying sorry isn’t enough.
-To know the ways of how to say sorry to your spouse, read on!
+When you hurt a loved one, there are times when a sincere apology text or saying sorry isn’t enough.
+To know how to make sincere apologies to your spouse, read on.

 What to Do When Sorry Isn’t Enough